soft-skills-engineering/website/_posts/2017-07-13-episode-68-paying-your-dues-and-outside-hobbies.md

 Jamison and Dave answer these questions:

-1. It's been a yearn and I still haven't touched the codebase.
+1. It's been a year and I still haven't touched the codebase.
 What should I do?
 2. All my hobbies revolve around computers.
 How do I develop other interests?

 Jamison mentioned Dan Luu's article on how bad teams are always hiring.
 [Here](https://danluu.com/hiring-lemons/) it is.